 Sure, you can still ping a colleague in Denver from your desk in Chicago.
-However, enterprises with multiple locations and a large group of employees need a far more scalable solution for extending access to knowledge wherever and whenever employees need it — whatever their role and wherever they are in the world.
+However, enterprises with multiple locations and a large group of employees need a far more scalable KM strategy for extending access to information wherever and whenever employees need it — whatever their role and wherever they are in the world.

 Within the knowledge management discipline, you’ll find a variety of tools and technologies that can improve the effectiveness of your management system.